ret2school/ctf/2021/midnightsunctf/crypto/frank/writeuprsa.md

-# MidnightSun CTF
+# MidnightSun CTF - frank

-## Hello world,
+Hello world,

 This writeup is about Midnight Sun CTF [frank] challenge on how to recover a full RSA private key, when half of it is erased.
 Challenge therefore requires recovering the entire RSA key from this image :

 ![image](rsa.png)

-# Get the part of the private key visible:
+#### Get the part of the private key visible:

 The first step of the challenge is to **recover the visible part**, to do this I quickly created a small **OCR** script with the **pytesseract** module in Python, to facilitate the recovery task.